 Colorectal Cancer, Metastatic or Recurrent - Surgery

 surgery chosen depends upon the

-is affected by the cancer.The surgeon cuts out the cancer as well as the parts
+- Bowel resection.The surgeon cuts out the cancer in the colon or rectum as well as the parts

 of the colon or rectum that are next to it.
 Then the two healthy ends of the

 out cancer that has spread to the liver, as well as parts of the liver that are

 next to the cancer.
 If the cancer in your liver is too large to remove with surgery, you may be given chemotherapy.
 It can shrink the tumor so it can be removed.

 - Lung, adrenal, or ovarian resection, depending on where the cancer has spread and whether you are a good candidate for this surgery.